lateef-taiwo/Crudddur-app/journal/week1.md

 ![docker](./assets/Week-1/docker-images-backend-flask.png)

+* I then ran a container using the image.

+    docker run -d --name backend-flask -it backend-flask

 ### Launch an EC2 instance that has docker installed and pull a container to demonstrate that you can run your own docker processes.